ethandellaposta/library-api-express/README.md

 };
 ```

+The data model is currently implemented using in memory objects, for the sake of this code challenge.
+Each "collection" can be interfaced through a service, including MongoDB-like query syntax for each service find method.
+In the future, this can be migrated to use a real MongoDB instance without affecting code outside of the services.

 ## API Endpoints

 ### Librarian Routes

 Each librarian endpoint requires a `user_id` query parameter with the value of the librarian's ID to simulate authorization as a librarian.
 All other users are of type `patron`.
-Please refer to the list of user IDs below:
+Please refer to the list of hardcoded user IDs available by default:

 ```typescript
 {